sqrl-planner/sqrl-landing/README.md

 ## Development

-You'll need to have [Node.js](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/) installed.
+You'll need to have [Node.js](https://nodejs.org/en/download/) installed.

 ### How to get started

-Clone the repo, then run `yarn install` to install dependencies.
-Run `yarn dev` to start the development server.
-Run `yarn build && yarn start` to create a production build and serve the application.
+Clone the repo, then run `npm install` to install dependencies.
+Run `npm dev` to start the development server.
+Run `npm build && npm start` to create a production build and serve the application.